poteris/ocpb/README.md

 pnpm dev && pnpm test:ui
 ```
 - There is also a github action that invokes the Playwright E2E smoke test suite for a given branch, when the associated PR is marked as Ready for Review

-This command starts the Next.js development server which offers hot reloading

 ## 🏗️ Architecture Overview